 About ALSM

-ALSM is the only not-for-profit organization to offer senior living communities and services that span the generations in an eight-county region in Central Pennsylvania.
+ALSM has served individuals and families in our community for 75 years.
+As a faith-based, not-for-profit organization, ALSM is the only organization in our region to offer senior living communities and services that span the generations in an eight-county region in Central Pennsylvania.

 Learn More About ALSM